albertzak/open/readme.md

   - it really needs some notion of environment contexts, like dev/staging/prod
   - and control over when and how and where code changes are applied / happen
     - sigils? single character (like the `!`) preceding (top level?) forms
-      - may trigger an action on insertion/deletion, and serve as declarative wish at the same time.
+      - they can simultaneously represent an "imperative action" because they're a single kepyress, as well as declaring the desired state for other nodes to catch up to async
       - because it's only one char, it's a way to (somewhat) cleanly add imperative semantics to plain text
       - eg.
         - "under construction `🚧(defn ...`"